-The project arose out of an H&M assessment and interview of workers in their supply chain which which revealed that many of the employees at H&M’s supplier factories live in areas without access to adequate water, sanitation and hygiene services and practice.
+The project arose out of an H&M assessment and interview of workers in their supply chain which revealed that many of the employees at H&M’s supplier factories live in areas without access to adequate water, sanitation and hygiene services and practice.
 To address this problem, H&M teamed up with WaterAid to demonstrate and train their suppliers’ employees about the importance of clean water and hygiene (WASH).

 The project ran over three years and included 14 supplier factories and 15 schools where children of garment workers study, and offered improved infrastructure in the wider communities in which the workers live.

 So far, they have reached over 12,000 workers with training and 3,000 students with improved water and toilet facilities.
 Over 2,000 households in the communities are now also practicing sustainable solid waste management thanks to the project.

 Country(ies) where the intervention is taking place

 Who is involved?